top of page

 #feministtheology seeks to secure social justice for women.
 It envisions God as Spirit, both male and female, and each person created fully in God's image.
 Women are not a derivative of men or a partial image of God.
 God gives women agency to be proactive, not only passive.
 God values a woman not only for having babies but for her mind and heart, hearing God's word and following it.

 #loveislove God's greatest commandment is to love the Lord God and to love your neighbour as yourself (Matthew 22:37-38).
 The Bible also says that God will separate the worthy from the unworthy based on how they showed love: fed the hungry, sheltered the homeless, nurtured the sick, and visited the lonely (Matthew 25:31-46).
-Again, God does not show favouritism.
 The Bible commands us to love one another as Christ loved us (John 13:34).
+Jesus came not to condemn the world but to save it (John 3:17, John 12:47).
+Followers of Jesus are told not to judge others but to love them.
 John says a person who loves is born of God and knows God, and one who does not love does not know God, because God is love (1 John 4:7-8).
 Peter says to love one another, for love covers a multitude of sins (1 Peter 4:8).
 Paul calls us to show the fruits of the spirit, especially love (Colossians 3:14, Galatians 5:22, 1 Corinthians 13:13).
-Love does not mean judging others, condemning others, or forcing others to change.
-Jesus came not to condemn the world but to save it (John 3:17, John 12:47).
-Followers of Jesus are told not to judge others but to love them.
+Love does not mean judging or condemning others.

 #exvangelical is someone who previously was in an evangelical Christian church or #exfundie is someone who was previously in a fundamental Christian organization.
 I have attended mainline protestant, evangelical, charismatic, and Catholic churches and each has a community and style of worship that I appreciate.
 However, I do not feel equally valued in a church that does not accept women speaking, teaching, or leading.
 Much of what I write aligns with the exvangelical movement.